-LASIK is a procedure that we have all heard of.
+We have all heard of Lasik.
 It is a laser refractive surgery and what this procedure does is that it gets rid of glasses or contact lenses that a person is wearing.
-People refer to lasik as laser eye surgery.
+People refer to Lasik as laser eye surgery.
 The laser used for this procedure is known as the excimer laser.
 There are a few other lasers used in ophthalmology too.

-LASIK does not really change the condition of the eye except getting rid of the glasses or contact lenses.
-So let's say someone wears -5 numbered glasses but cannot see very clearly because of some retinal problem, after LASIK the -5 will not have to be worn anymore however his vision will be the same as it was with the -5 glasses mainly because LASIK has not corrected the retinal problem.
+LASIK does not change the condition of the eye except getting rid of the glasses or contact lenses.
+So let's say someone wears -5 numbered glasses but cannot see very clearly because of some retinal problem.
+After Lasik, wearing the -5 glasses won't be needed anymore.
+However, his vision will be the same as the -5 glasses, mainly because LASIK has not corrected the retinal problem.

-When someone has an eye power it means they have to wear glasses or contact lenses so that they see things clearly.
-What these visual aids do is they focus the rays of light onto the retina because the shape of the eye does not do it properly for that particular individual.
+When someone has eye power, they have to wear glasses or contact lenses to see things.
+What these visual aids do is focus the rays of light onto the retina because the shape of the eye does not do it properly for that particular individual.

-In lasik surgical procedure your eye doctor or refractive surgeon basically reshapes the cornea so that after the laser the eye can now focus the rays of light on the retina and the person can see clearly.
-While reshaping the cornea some micro thin layers of the cornea are removed.
-Lets say around 10-12 microns of the cornea are removed for every 1 diopter ( Unit of measurement of eye power) of power.
-So if you have a -5.00 eyesight power then 5 X 10 microns = 50 microns of the cornea are removed.
-1000 Microns make a mm.
+Your eye doctor or refractive surgeon reshapes the cornea in a Lasik surgical procedure.
+After the laser, the eye can now focus light rays on the retina and see clearly.
+While reshaping the cornea, we remove micro-thin layers of the cornea.
+We remove around 10-12 microns of the cornea for every one diopter ( Unit of measurement of eye power) of power.
+So if you have a -5.00 eyesight power, then 5 X 10 microns = 50 microns of the cornea is removed.
+1000 Microns make an mm.

-This laser is wavefront-guided lasik.
-What this means in simple terms is that every lasik is customized to the individual.
+This laser is wavefront-guided Lasik.
+What this means in simple terms is that we customize every Lasik to the individual.
 Thus even the natural and normal aberrations that every eye may have can be corrected with this procedure.
-In theory, even someone with normal vision can undergo lasik because it would make the visusal outcomes better than what vision was before.
+In theory, even someone with normal vision can undergo LASIK because it would make the visual outcomes better than what vision was before.

 You may wonder if removing a part of the cornea is safe.
-Well, to an extent it is safe.
-However, if the cornea is already thin then it would not be safe to remove more of the cornea while doing lasik.
-Which is why measuring the corneal thickness before this refractive surgery is important.
+Well, to an extent, it is safe.
+However, removing more of the cornea while doing Lasik would not be safe if the cornea is already thin, which is why measuring the corneal thickness before this refractive surgery is essential.
 Pachymetry is the test used to measure corneal thickness.

-The cornea is front most layer of the eye.
+The cornea is the front-most layer of the eye.
 It is transparent and is the first layer that light entering the eye hits.
-Corneal tissues are avascular which means they dont have a blood supply.
-This may sound crazy but thank god for that because it is because of this that the cornea is transparent and we can actually see.
+Corneal tissues are avascular, which means they don't have a blood supply.
+The cornea not having a blood supply may sound crazy, but thank god for that because the cornea is transparent, and we can see.

-There are a few types of lasik but all of them basically do the same thing which is to change the shape of the cornea.
+There are a few types of Lasik, but all of them do the same thing: change the cornea's shape.

-Eye Solutions offers 4 types of Lasik refractive procedures.
+Eye Solutions offers four types of Lasik refractive procedures.
 These variations occur because of changing technology.
-These are the types for understanding

 Let us try and break it down for you as simply as we can.